RHS Growing Guides

 Supporting plants

 Aubergines can form large, top-heavy plants, so insert a sturdy bamboo cane once they are in their final container and tie in the main stem as it grows.
-You may need to add more canes to support the side-shoots once fruits start to form, particularly if you have a heavy crop or large fruits.
+You may need to add more canes to support the side-shoots once fruits start to form, particularly if you have a heavy crop or a large-fruited variety.

 Improving your crop

-To ensure successful pollination in a greenhouse or coldframe, open the door and vents on warm days when plants are in flower, to help insect pollinators reach them.
-Misting the flowers also aids self-pollination, or you can hand pollinate with an artist’s paintbrush.
+To ensure successful pollination in a greenhouse or coldframe, open the door and vents on warm days when plants are in flower, to allow access for pollinating insects.
+Misting the flowers also aids pollination, or you can hand pollinate flowers with a small paintbrush.

 With larger-fruited varieties, once five or six fruits have started to form, remove any further flowers.
 Varieties with small fruits can be allowed to produce many more.

 To encourage fruits to ripen towards the end of the season, remove any new fruits that start to form after late summer, as they are unlikely to ripen.
-With outdoor plants, protect them with a plastic-free crop cover if the fruits aren’t ripe by late September, or move potted plants indoors if possible before overnight temperatures drop.
+Protect outdoor plants with a plastic-free crop cover if the fruits aren’t ripe by late September, or move potted plants indoors before overnight temperatures drop.

 Harvesting